Severson-Group/AMDC-Firmware/docs/Firmware-Logging.md

 - Reads dumped data off of the serial terminal and converts it to a format that can be saved to a `.csv` file
 - Other convenience functions that make logging much easier

 The following steps describe how to use the Python interface.
+(Note that a full example that users can copy and paste is included at the [end](#copy-paste-example))

 ### 1. Import needed modules